The Alemite Story

 Progress continued during World War II as industry was moving faster.
 The need for efficient and continuous operations became apparent.
 Alemite made advancements in several industries with lubrication tools and products.
 From fittings and pumps to various oil-based fluids, the Alemite name and its influence quickly became common.
 So common, in fact, that the verb alemite was added to the 1945 printing (1934 copyright) of Webster’s New International Dictionary, Second Edition and remained for several years.

 After World War II, Alemite quickly recognized the potential for growth in the service industry.
 The demand for clean and efficient shops meant modernizing outdated service bays.
-Offering everything needed to fill that demand in a new ultra-modern layout, Alemite could fit a shop with a “back room” where the drums and pumps could be kept out of sight.
+Alemite offered everything needed to fill that demand in a new ultra-modern layout.
+This could fit a shop with a “back room” where the drums and pumps could be kept out of sight.
 Front cabinets and shielded reels provided a polished and clean service area.
 A 27-month warranty (the forerunner to modern warranties) was offered on all new “Atomic” pumps introduced by Alemite during this period.

 In the 1950s, three new lines of pumps were introduced to meet the demands of various industries and automotive service shops.
 Pumps able to withstand water, detergents and other corrosive liquids were launched under the “Spray-Kleen” line.